PeachScript/vue-infinite-loading/docs/guide/use-with-filter-or-tabs.md

 # Use With Filter/Tabs

-The loading process is exactly same as the previous example, the key point is how to reset the component when we changing filter or tabs.
-In fact, this component will reset itself whenever the `identifier` is changed, sounds ease, let's do it!
+The loading process is exactly same as in the previous example.
+The key point here is how to reset the component when we change the filter or tabs.
+The infinite component will reset itself whenever the `identifier` property has changed.
+It sounds easy, so let's do it!

 ``` html {12}
 <header>